How to Evaluate Speech Translation with Source-Aware Neural MT Metrics: Introduction

 \end{itemize}

 Our empirical results highlight that both synthetic sources serve as effective textual proxies for input audio, enabling the application of source-aware metrics in ST (RQ1).
 At the same time, we also observe the superior reliability of automatic transcription over back translation, provided that its word error rate remains below 20\% (RQ2).
-Finally, the proposed cross-lingual re-segmentation algorithm proves to support reliable evaluation, yielding only negligible degradation in the absence of audio-text alignments (RQ3).
+Finally, the proposed cross-lingual re-segmentation algorithm proves to support reliable evaluation, yielding only negligible degradation in the absence of audio-text alignments~(RQ3).

 The paper starts by providing an overview of the recent literature that defines the scope of our investigation (Section~\ref{sec:previous}).
 It then describes the solutions we propose (Section~\ref{sec:methodology}) and provides the experimental setup (Section~\ref{sec:exp-setting}).
-The experiments (Section~\ref{sec:results}) are divided into four blocks.
+The main experiments (Section~\ref{sec:results}) are divided into four blocks.
 The first two blocks (Sections~\ref{sec:exp-src-controlled} and~\ref{sec:synth-source-analysis}), validate and compare the synthetic sources under controlled conditions, where source audio and reference translations are manually aligned, to observe their performance without external influence.
 The third block (Section~\ref{sec:reseg-controlled}) assesses the source re-segmentation algorithm under controlled conditions as well, using reference transcripts instead of automatically generated ones.
-Finally, in the fourth block (Section~\ref{sec:realistic}), experiments are conducted in the most realistic scenario possible, to validate all the proposed solutions "in the wild".
+Finally, in the fourth block (Section~\ref{sec:realistic}), experiments are conducted in the most realistic scenario possible, to validate all the proposed solutions ``in the wild''.
 Each block is organized by first providing the experimental outline, then presenting the results, and finally listing key observations and takeaways.
+The two following sections complement the main evaluation: Section~\ref{sec:additional-exps_low-resource} extends it to a low-resource setting involving the Bemba-English language pair, while Section~\ref{sec:additional-exps_DA} validates the synthetic metrics directly against human quality judgments.
 A thorough discussion (Section~\ref{sec:discussion}) and the examination of the limitations of the work (Section~\ref{sec:limitations}) conclude the paper.